squashbrain/DriveSpaceMonitor/README.md

 4) Configure the DriveMonitor.ini file.

-5) Open Windows Services and right click the "Drive Space Monitor" service then click properties and Navigate to the "Logon" Tab.
+5) Open Windows Services and right click the "Drive Space Monitor Service" then click properties and Navigate to the "Logon" Tab.
 Change the logon from "Local System Account" to "Logon As" and put in an appropriate account and password.
 Click OK